michaelmayer2/age-docker-cluster/README.md

 ## RSW details

-The docker cluster uses a number of volumes for shared storage.
-For RSW it has set up shared storage for session-data as well as audit-data.
+RSW is setup to use shared storage for session-data as well as audit-data.
+Admin dashboard is enabled, too, for the rstudio user.